usnistgov/800-63-3/sp800-63c/sec10_usability.md

 #### 10.2.1 User Perspectives on Online Identity

 Even when users are familiar with federated identity systems, there are different approaches to federated identity, especially in terms of privacy and the sharing of information, that make it necessary to establish reliable expectations for how users' data are treated.
 Users and implementers have different concepts of identity.
 Users think of identity as logging in and gaining access to their own private space.
 Implementers think of identity in terms of authenticators and assertions, assurance levels, and the necessary set of identity attributes to provide a service.
 Given this disconnect between users' and implementers' concepts of identity, it is essential to help users form an accurate concept of identity as it applies to federated identity systems.
 A good model of identity provides users a foundation for understanding the benefits and risks of federated systems and encourage user adoption and trust of these systems.

-Many properties of identity have implications for how users manage identities both within and among federations.
+Many properties of identity have implications for how users manage identities, both within and among federations.
 Just as users manage multiple identities based on context outside of cyberspace, users must learn to manage their identity in a federated environment.
 Therefore, it must be clear to users how identity and context are used.

 * Provide users the requisite context and scope in order to distinguish among different user roles.
 For example, whether the user is acting on their own behalf, or on behalf of another, such as their employer.